Skip to content

 We take you back first to the beginnings.
 The oldest section of the Isaac Corwin house in Chester Borough, originally a modest farmhouse, dates to circa 1800.
 In 1829, James Topping, a master cabinetmaker and owner of an iron mine, purchased the house and the surrounding 53 acres of land.
 While under his ownership, the simple farmhouse expanded to become a stately home.
 In 1873, he also had a Victorian-style home known as “Sunnyside” built for his widowed daughter-in-law nearby on the property.
 Topping died in 1874, and his descendants inherited the mines.

-What’s Next For the Iconic Larison’s
+What’s Next For Larison’s

 The restaurant also closed in 2001 and underwent several name changes before permanently closing in 2009.
 It is sad when you drive by the former great restaurant and farm.
 The restaurant building and a few other buildings on the property remain, all showing Father Time’s wear.
 After the 2002 reopening failed, redevelopment was the word.

 Arthur McGreevy, who had owned the restaurant for 27 years, sold Larison’s Turkey Farm to Site Development Inc. of Cherry Hill.
-The restaurant closed in 2001 and went through several name changes before permanently closing in 2009.
-Records show Site Development sold then to Harold Wachtel another developer.
-The last owner, Harold Wachtel, died in May 2023 at 91.
-He resided in Morris Plains, New Jersey, and was the President and CEO of Countrywide Realty, a real estate firm.
+The restaurant closed in 2001 and underwent several name changes before permanently closing in 2009.
+Arthur McGreevy died in 2011.

-For now, Larison’s Turkey Farm property is not actively marketed by a specific real estate agency for sale.
+For now, Larison’s Turkey Farm property is not listed by a specific real estate agency for sale.
 Instead, Global Acquisitions, the entity involved in the project, is undergoing redevelopment planning.
 Proposals for the site include a mixed-use development featuring a Wawa, daycare, and other facilities.
 Updates on the project are being managed in collaboration with Chester Borough officials.

 But if you went, you can never forget the “all you can eat turkey dinner” that made everyday Thanksgiving at Larison’s.